regix1/qbt-cleanup/README.md

 ## Performance

-The tool uses SQLite for state management, which provides excellent performance even with large numbers of torrents:
+The tool uses SQLite for state management with optimized algorithms for fast operation even with large libraries:

 | Torrents | Load Time | Save Time | Memory Usage |
 |----------|-----------|-----------|--------------|